Siryoos/tartarus/ROADMAP.md

 **Status:** ✅ COMPLETE

-**Objective:** Enable data science and AI workloads with specialized templates, GPU support preparation, and advanced resource management.
+**Objective:** Enable data science and AI workloads with specialized templates, GPU support preparation, and advanced resource management. **Targeting parity with AWS SnapStart performance (<200ms cold starts for Java/Python).**

 > [!NOTE]
 > **Hypnos** (Sleep/Hibernation) and **Thanatos** (Graceful Termination) are implemented in `pkg/hypnos` and `pkg/thanatos` but **disabled by default** in v1.0 via feature flags (`EnableHypnos=false`, `EnableThanatos=false`).
 These will be enabled and fully tested in Phase 4.